JacksonRudd/JacksonRudd.github.io/_posts/2022-09-24-elevator-tipping-point.md

 $$H-h_p > v_p(T-t_p) - \frac{g(T-t_p)^2}{2}$$

-Since we are interested in optimal paths which conserve fuel, we can assume equality:
+Since we are interested in optimal paths which conserve fuel, we can assume equality.
+We have just derived our first constraint:

 **Definition:** *The Crossing Constraint*